pmmf/EMO-INESC/README.md

 ~~~

-- Selection of the video sequence length and the number of frames per video.
+- Selection of the video sequence length and number of frames per video to be used to design the models..
 ~~~bash

 python ./preprocessing/face_channel.py